 Promoting the well being of vulnerable children and their families through improved systems and structures of wards and communities.
 In this vein, we are committed

 to the establishment of village savings and loan association (VSLA), kids club, and early childhood care development (ECCD).

 Women Development Programme

-environment for women to initiate and execute women developmental programme that is worthwhile.
-It carries out operational research in order to address pressing issues concerning women these issue includes:
+environment for women to initiate and execute women developmental program that is worthwhile.
+It carries out operational research in order to address pressing issues concerning women these issues include:

 - Economic empowerments of women